aranganath24/data_bootcamp/content/data-analysis-in-R.md

 ### Introduction

-This session will cover the fundamentals of data analysis and visualization using the R Programming Language.
+This session will cover the fundamentals of data analysis and visualization using the R programming language.